Sinaptik-AI/pandas-ai/README.md

 [![Downloads](https://static.pepy.tech/badge/pandasai)](https://pepy.tech/project/pandasai) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ZnO-njhL7TBOYPZaqvMvGtsjckZKrv2E?usp=sharing)

 PandasAI is a Python library that makes it easy to ask questions to your data in natural language.
-It helps you to explore, clean, and analyze your data using conversational AI.
+It helps you to explore, clean, and analyze your data using generative AI.

 # 🔧 Getting started

 The documentation for PandasAI to use it with specific LLMs, vector stores and connectors, can be found [here](https://pandas-ai.readthedocs.io/en/latest/).

-## 🚀 Installation
+## 📦 Installation

 With pip: